Criminal Justice Internship Program

 Background Central to the educational experience of a criminal justice major is the opportunity to compare theory and knowledge acquired in the classroom with practical experience and knowledge gained in a criminal justice agency.

-All criminal justice majors are required to participate in an approved internship during the last semester of their senior year.
+All criminal justice majors are required to participate in an approved internship during their senior year.
 There are currently over 200 agencies that participate in the internship program.
 Participating agencies include federal, state, county, municipal, and private sector organizations that deal with all aspects of criminal justice including police, courts, law, corrections, juvenile justice, mental health, immigration, and corporate cyber security.

 Limited to Criminal Justice Majors: Only undergraduates who are declared degree seeking criminal justice majors are eligible to participate in the internship program.

-The Internship Program Consists of Two Courses: CRJU 4930 (Internship seminar in Criminal Justice) and CRJU 4935/4940 (Criminal Justice Field Instruction).
-Students must successfully complete both courses during their last semester in residence at Georgia State University.
+The Internship Program Courses: The Criminal Justice internship program consists of two courses.
+CRJU 4935 (Field Placement I) is a mandatory, 6 credit hour, course.
+CRJU 4940 (Field Placement II) is an optional, 3 credit hour, comparative course.
+CRJU 4935 is a prerequisite for CRJU 4940, and the internship host site for CRJU 4940 must be different than that used for CRJU 4935.
+Students must successfully complete CRJU 4935 their senior year of residence at Georgia State University.
 Because the placement process commences approximately 6 to 7 months before CRJU 4930 and CRJU 4935/4940 are taken, all criminal justice majors must complete an online internship application no later than the deadline provided for the semester that they plan to intern.

 After the student’s application is reviewed by the Office of Academic Assistance, a hardcopy of the application will be placed in the student’s internship file, which is maintained in the Department of Criminal Justice and Criminology.
 It is the student’s responsibility to ensure that information contained in the application (e.g., address, telephone numbers, and criminal histories) is always current.
 Failure to do so may prevent the student from receiving information in a timely manner, which could prevent the student from interning during the desired semester.